University of Kentucky Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UK, approximately 49% of students took out student loans averaging $8,661 a year.
-That adds up to $34,644 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UK, approximately 47% of students took out student loans averaging $9,087 a year.
+That adds up to $36,348 over four years for those students.

-How Much Money Do UK Graduates Make?students who graduate with a bachelor's degree from UK make about $45,100 a year during their first few years of employment after graduation.
-This is good news for future UK graduates since it is 13% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UK Graduates Make?students who graduate from UK with a bachelor's degree go on to jobs where they make an average salary of $54,458 in their early years.
+This is good news for future UK graduates since it is 28% more than the average college graduate's salary of $42,485 per year.

 Location of University of Kentucky